osohq/oso/docs/understand/policies/auth-models/rbac.rst

 Summary
 -------

-..
-REVIEW ME: I think this is fine, the wording would be kind of redundant otherwise.

 We started with the basics of RBAC by writing out a toy policy and assigning roles to actors in Polar.
 We saw how simple it is to construct arbitrary role hierarchies, and we added a few inline queries to test our policy.